ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

 There is still work to be done in terms of thought categorization.
 While the model performs fairly well, it isn't generalized enough to differentiate between other thoughts that required active thinking and in the future will need more training data (ex. fireball vs waterball).

 Training sessions have been redone to get a better baseline.

+There are dropout layers in the model.
+If the model doesn't converge, train again as it may have settled on a local minimum.

+The model is inspired by the [Thin MobileNet Architecture](https://scholarworks.iupui.edu/server/api/core/bitstreams/a7fbc815-0f25-480a-bce1-0cb231238b66/content
+).

 ## Usage with BFiVRC